 The first of my “tricks” is to use leftover pot roast, especially Pot Roast Carbonnade.
 The meat is already infused with flavor, so I don’t need expensive ox-tails, short ribs or flanken for flavor.
 A couple more tricks and you may use all or any as you see fit and time allows:

-- If you’re using pot roast, use some of the drippings or gravy from the pot roast to enrichen the broth.
+- If you’re using pot roast, use some of the drippings or just a little gravy from the pot roast to enrichen the broth.
 Start with a little, taste, add a little more…

 - If starting just from a broth, caramelize vegetable scraps (from the veggies you’ll be using in the soup) and use them to infuse the broth with flavor.
 Strain them out.

 - Simmer dried Porcini or Shitake mushrooms, one of my “Stealth” ingredients, in the broth for a deep, rich taste.
 They’re pricey but worth it.
-If not, finely dice button mushrooms and cook until deeply browned – see Classic Vegetable Soup.
+If not, finely dice button mushrooms and cook until deeply browned, just like I do with my Classic Vegetable Soup.

 - Cook the barley is by itself and add to the soup – this is no starchy mess with strange, bloated barley.
 It’s perfectly cooked al dente, just a bit chewy and delicious.
 (Make extra barley and toss in the freezer for a great time saver.)